-Frequently Asked Questions About Counseling in Nashville
+Frequently Asked Questions About Counseling in Nashville, TN

-If you’re considering counseling, you may be feeling anxious, agitated, restless, or worried; or you may feel sad, tired, unmotivated, or withdrawn.
+• If you’re considering counseling, you may be feeling anxious, agitated, restless, or worried; or you may feel sad, tired, unmotivated, or withdrawn.
 You’re probably distressed and in pain.
 You may even feel numb — like you’ve lost a sense of connection to yourself, to others, and/or to purpose in life.
 You may be engaging in negative, limiting self-talk, and hold beliefs about yourself that are hurtful and ultimately unhelpful.
 You may be thinking: “I’m not doing well,” or, “There’s something wrong with me,” or, “I’m just not where (or who) I thought I would be,” or “I’ve lost myself, or my voice, somehow.”
 Let me assure you — change is possible.

-As a therapist, I help you work on the parts of life that are painful or feel intolerable.
+As a counselor, I help you work on the parts of life that are painful or feel intolerable.
 I listen for challenges and struggles and strengths and resources, and offer guidance for how to better manage.
 I help you to discover how your unique history may be influencing your life in the present and your desired future.
 I pay close attention to your thoughts, feelings, and behaviors, both as you describe them and as they arise in the moment with me.
 I work to help you gain insight and understanding, explore and learn from your emotional experience, understand and reduce behaviors that are hurtful to you, and strengthen your sense of self.

 Some of my overarching goals in my work are to help you: